-As of September 30, 2009 and December 31, 2008, the Company had \$2.9 million invested in auction rate securities, all of which are classified as long-term investments on its consolidated balance sheets.
+As of March 31, 2010 and December 31, 2009, the Company had \$2.8 million in long-term investments consisting of four separate auction rate securities with a par value of \$4.3 million.

 Auction rate securities are generally long-term debt instruments that provide liquidity through a Dutch auction process that resets the applicable interest rate at pre-determined calendar intervals, generally every 28 days.
 This mechanism typically allows existing investors to rollover their holdings and to continue to own their respective securities or liquidate their holdings by selling their securities at par value.
 These securities often are insured against loss of principal and interest by bond insurers.
 In prior years, the Company invested in these securities for short periods of time as part of its investment policy.
-However, the uncertainties in the credit markets have prevented the Company and other investors from liquidating holdings of certain auction rate securities in recent auctions because the amount of securities submitted for sale has exceeded the amount of purchase orders.
+However, since 2007, the uncertainties in the credit markets have limited the ability of the Company to liquidate its holdings of certain auction rate securities because the amount of securities submitted for sale has exceeded the amount of purchase orders.
 Accordingly, the Company continues to hold these long-term securities and is due interest at a higher rate than similar securities for which auctions have cleared.
+The four remaining securities were valued using a discounted cash flow model that takes into consideration the financial condition of the issuers, the workout period, the discount rate and other factors.